outcomer/wp-plugin-delivery-distance/README.md

 ## Security

+- **Two-key architecture**: Separate API keys for client and server prevent misuse
+- **Server-side validation**: All coordinates are calculated on server, not trusted from client
-- All AJAX requests are protected with WordPress nonce
+- **AJAX protection**: All requests protected with WordPress nonce
-- Input data goes through sanitization
+- **Data sanitization**: All input data goes through sanitization
-- Output data goes through escaping
+- **Output escaping**: All output data goes through escaping
-- API key is passed only in controlled places
+- **API key restrictions**: Browser key restricted by referer, server key by IP address

 ## Performance